nastyaclifford/StudyCards/README.md

 - All Words (table with all available words for studying, currently contains a few words as an example, more words will be added to it in the future).
 It is possible to add new words, edit or delete existed ones.
 - Error page

+The application design is responsive and works well on both desktop and mobile devices.

 ## Technologies & tools

 * ReactJS